-Professor Ambrose required us to memorize the opening of the Aeneid, then as some point during the semester recite it in class.
+Professor Ambrose required us to memorize the opening of the Aeneid, then at some point during the semester recite it in class.
 I’d been down this road before, when in high school, Mr. Wills required us to memorize the first thirty lines (or so) of the prologue to Chaucer’s Canterbury Tales.
-Today this seems hopeless archaic, like looking up answers in logarithm tables.
-Today I can still recite, mostly, either of these, but I’ve noticed that pure memorization comes harder after, say, age twenty-five.
+Today this seems hopelessly archaic, like looking up answers in logarithm tables.
+And yet…today I can still recite, mostly, Vergil or Chaucer, but I’ve noticed that pure memorization comes harder after, say, age twenty-five.

 One day in class I was asked to translate the following from Book IV of the Aeneid.
 Aeneas has left Troy, and has a layover in Carthage with Dido, until the gods send him on to Italy.
 Dido is in love with Aeneas:

 Habes quod petisti tota mente: Dido amans, ardet, taxitque furorem per ossa.

 The first clause I got: You have what you desire with all your mind.
 [Dido’s love for Aeneas].

 Next I managed Dido amans in to Dido, loving, but then got stuck at ardet.
 Professor Ambrose let about five seconds go by, then said, “Hmmm, haven’t you ever been in love?”